-When engaged in making certain trenches and excavations on the top of Salcombe Hill in 1879 for archeological purposes (see Proceedings Soc.
+When engaged in making certain trenches and excavations on the top of Salcombe Hill in 1879 for archaeological purposes (see Proceedings Soc.
 Antiq.
-Lon. viii.
-209) it appeared that the yellow clay, to the depth of two or three feet, was not so much encumbered with flints as deeper down.
-But whilst thus engaged, what struck me as rather strange was that numerous fragments of black peat were more or less generally but irregularly distriof black peat were more or less generally but irregularly distributed through the upper two feet; and bearing in mind Mr. Nield's letter, I have in my foregoing remarks been trying to lead up to this point.
+Lon, viii, 209) it appeared that the yellow clay, to the depth of two or three feet, was not so much encumbered with flints as deeper down.
+But whilst thus engaged, what struck me as rather strange was that numerous fragments of black peat were more or less generally but irregularly distributed through the upper two feet; and bearing in mind Mr. Nield's letter, I have in my foregoing remarks been trying to lead up to this point.
 The cases may not be similar, but they are worth comparing.
 The land on the top of the hill at this place still bears its wild growth of heath and furze, and has never been subjected to the plough or to cultivation of any sort; so that the clay has not been disturbed by the hand of man.
-It is that the clay has not been disturbed by the hand of man.
-It is too soon to say that this capping of clay and flints is of glacial origin; but some of the indications that have suggested the idea origin; but some of the indications that have suggested the idea may be observed in the section in the gravel pits on Peak Hill, especially when fresh dug down.
-They are: (1) that no horizontal bedding is visible, as there would be if the deposit had been made in a large body of undisturbed water; (2) That, on the contrary, waving and distorted lines are sometimes very plain, one instance of which I carefully sketched and coloured in January, 1875; (3) and that the long axes of the embedded flints do not as a rule lie horizontally, as they would necessarily day if they had settled at the hottom of a sea or pond, just as do if they had settled at the bottom of a sea or pond, just as an egg will lie on its side, and not on its point, but they are distributed through the soft mass at all angles, as raisins lie in a pudding that has been kneaded up together.
+It is too soon to say that this capping of clay and flints is of glacial origin ; but some of the indications that have suggested the idea may be observed in the section in the gravel pits on Peak Hill, especially when fresh dug down.
+They are: (1) that not had been made in a large body of undisturbed water ; (2) That, on the contrary, waving and distorted lines are sometimes very plain, one instance of which I carefully sketched and coloured in January, 1875; (3) and that the long axes of the embedded flints do not as a rule lie horizontally, as they would necessarily do if they had settled at the bottom of a sea or pond, just as an egg will lie on its side, and not on its point, but they are distributed through the soft mass at all angles, as raisins lie in a pudding that has been kneaded up together.
 My object in this communication has been merely to compare

-the case of the peat mixed with the clay on Salcombe Hill with the somewhat similar case occurring near Oldham.
+My object in this communication has been merely to compare the case of the peat mixed with the clay on Salcombe Hill with the somewhat similar case occurring near Oldham.

-P. O. HUTCHINSON

-Old Chancel, Sidmouth, Devon, October 4
+P. O. HUTCHINSON Old Chancel, Sidmouth, Devon, October 4